Friction clutch with kinetic and static-limit friction torques as inputs

 Simscape / Driveline / Clutches / Fundamental Components

-This block represents a friction clutch, a mechanism that transmits rotational power through friction.
+The Fundamental Friction Clutch block represents a mechanism that transmits rotational power through friction.
 The clutch contains two friction plate sets, each rigidly connected to a driveshaft, that come into contact to engage.
 Once in contact, the plates experience frictional torques that enable power to flow between the driveshafts.

 The clutch can be bidirectional or unidirectional.
 A bidirectional clutch can slip in the positive and negative directions.
 A unidirectional clutch can slip only in the positive direction.
 The slip direction is positive if the follower shaft spins faster than the base shaft and negative if it spins slower.
 The block defines the slip velocity as the difference